simonvy/Alternativa3D/README.txt

 1. RotationZ when using Ellipsoid to do collision detection.
 2. Add method to update the animation directly to the time of the animation clip.
 3. EllipsoidCollider has the name of the collided mesh calculated as well.
 To identify the target, the way is to give every mesh a unique name.
+4. TextureMaterial now supports tiling information which is loaded from the DAE file.

 If you want the server side framework, which works similarly with Alternativa3D, jump to: https://github.com/simonvy/ja3d